Two-Month Punch Card Pass – $72

 All ArtSchool registrations have a $3 processing fee added upon check-out.

-ArtsCenter members receive 15% off the cost of this course!
+ArtsCenter members receive 15% off the cost of open studio!

 All ArtSchool classes are 15 years old and up unless otherwise specified.